Oak Tree Press

 Oak Tree Press was founded in 2006 and is based in Hertfordshire, UK.
-It is primarily a volunteer organisation.
+It is primarily run on a volunteer-basis.

 Series published by Oak Tree Press

 The First Chapter Series (Booker Prize)

 This series is a collaboration between Booker Prize-winning writers and high-profile artists to raise money for organizations offering care and support to AIDS orphans and victims in Africa.
 Each volume features the opening chapters of a Booker Prize-winning novel, accompanied by original artwork inspired by the novel.
-Contributors include J M Coetzee, Stanley Middleton, Nadine Gordimer, Barry Unsworth, Margaret Atwood, A. S. Byatt, Alan Hollinghurst, Salman Rushdie, Yoko Ono, Gilbert & George, Thomas Keneally, Antony Gormley, Cyril Coetzee, Ezekiel Mabote, Colbert Mashile, and Jo Ractliffe.
+Contributors include J. M. Coetzee, Stanley Middleton, Nadine Gordimer, Barry Unsworth, Margaret Atwood, A. S. Byatt, Alan Hollinghurst, Salman Rushdie, Yoko Ono, Gilbert & George, Thomas Keneally, Antony Gormley, Cyril Coetzee, Ezekiel Mabote, Colbert Mashile, and Jo Ractliffe.